Making Habits Stick

 • When we build new things, we can make habits for those things, which we call “skills“.

 All of this is volatile.
-Done correctly, everyone could (at least in theory) live in a perfect society.
-Badly managed habits create evil.
+If done correctly, everyone could theoretically live in a perfect society.
+On the other hand, badly managed habits slowly devolve into evil.

 Habit Problems